 Introduction to food nutrients

-Kids love candies, right?
+Many young people love ice cream.
 It is a kind of food.
-So what about eating a bag of candies in the morning, another bag for lunch, and another for dinner — and eating that for a whole month.
+So, what about eating a container of ice cream in the morning, another container for lunch, and another for dinner — and eating that for a whole month.
 Surely, that is just trouble coming!
 Food is more than things we eat, far more than just what we love to eat.

 No one can survive without food.
-Food is a key characteristic of all living organism.
+Food is a key characteristic of all living organisms.
 For many people, food is also something they enjoy eating, for the taste of it.
 That does not mean a person can eat only one food type all the time.
 For example, many people enjoy eating fruits, but fruits alone will do a person no good.
-If food is eaten with the intention of fuelling the body, and with the right variety and amounts, the body will benefit immensely from food.
+If food is eaten to fuel the body, and with the right variety and amounts, the body will benefit immensely from food.

-Food eaten is used by the body as fuel (energy), just like the way automobiles need gas (fuel) in order to run.
+- Food eaten is used by the body as fuel (energy), just like the way automobiles need gas (fuel) to run.

-Food helps build now cells and body tissue, as well as help repair warn out cells, tissue and organs.
+- Food helps build new cells and body tissue, as well as help repair, worn-out cells, tissue, and organs.

 Some ingredients in food help the body unlock minerals in other food.